How to re:Invent, Episode 4 - Packing and Survival Tricks

 Getting Around

 It doesn't matter if you use the shuttle, monorail, or ride share, you will still walk a lot.
-The different venues are massive and walking just between sessions will pack a good amount of steps.
+The different venues are massive, and walking just between sessions will pack a good amount of steps.
 If you are like me, and prefer walking over the shuttle, then 30k steps per day is nothing strange.

 When we look at the map of the campus from The re:Invent Page

-If you would follow the red path, that is an 1-hour walk of 1.6km / 2.6 miles.
+If you follow the red path, that is a 1-hour walk of 1.6km / 2.6 miles.

 Besides walking, your options would be: